HMS-Analytical-Software/.github/profile/README.md

 ## 🛠️ Our current projects

 * [SASUnit](https://github.com/HMS-Analytical-Software/SASUnit) - the Unit testing framework for SAS(R) programs.
-* [GitAlchemist](https://github.com/HMS-Analytical-Software/GitAlchemist) - A framework for setting up git repositories from a simple config file.
+* [goGitAlchemist](https://github.com/HMS-Analytical-Software/goGitAlchemist) - A tool for setting up git repositories from a simple config file.
 The ideal companion for git tutorials!

 ## ⚡ Join the HMS team